shahram8708/Machine-Monitoring/README.md

 **Real-time ingestion.** Physical sensors installed on industrial machines push JSON payloads over HTTP to the platform's `/api/v1/data-ingest` endpoint, authenticated with a per-machine API token.
 Every data point is persisted in the `machine_data` table and immediately triggers AI analysis and alert evaluation.

-**AI analysis pipeline.** A dedicated background worker thread dequeues incoming data points and calls the Google Gemini 2.5 Flash model.
-The model receives a structured sensor snapshot combined with a 24-hour historical summary and returns a JSON payload with health score (0–100), risk level (low/medium/high), anomaly flag, maintenance suggestion, and explanation.
+**AI analysis pipeline.** A dedicated background worker thread dequeues incoming data points and runs EdgeFormer-PM TorchScript INT8 inference locally.
+The model receives a structured sensor snapshot combined with a 24-hour historical summary and returns multi-task outputs: health score (0–100), risk level (low/medium/high), anomaly flag, remaining useful life estimate, failure probability, and maintenance suggestion.
 Results are stored as `ai_analysis` records.

-**Predictive maintenance.** A scheduled job runs every 30 minutes to compute failure probability, remaining useful life (RUL), degradation trend, and preventive action recommendations for each machine — again powered by Gemini using dedicated prompt templates.
+**Predictive maintenance.** A scheduled job runs every 30 minutes to compute failure probability, remaining useful life (RUL), degradation trend, and preventive action recommendations for each machine using the same EdgeFormer-PM cross-sensor attention transformer (no cloud dependency).

 **Digital twin simulation.** Each machine has a paired digital twin that stores baseline OEE, health, failure probability, and energy efficiency.
 Users can run what-if scenarios (overload simulation, production surge, sensor drift) and receive an AI-powered strategic risk assessment.